Zoilo Hilario

-Zoilo José Hilario y Sangalang (27 June 1892 – 13 June 1963) was a Filipino poet, playwright, lawmaker and linguist.
+Zoilo José Hilario y Sangalang (June 27, 1892 – June 13, 1963) was a Filipino poet, playwright, lawyer, politician and linguist.
 He is known for his poems written in both the Spanish and Kapampangan. languages, as well as a distinguished researcher of the Kulitan script and Kapampangan orthography.

 Biography

+Early life and education

 Zoilo Hilario was born in San Fernando, Pampanga to parents Tiburcio Hilario and Adriana Sangalang.
 He learned his cartilla from the school of Modesto Joaquin in Bacolor.
 He earned his bachiller en artes in the Liceo De Manila and then enrolled for his law course at Escuela de Derecho, where he graduated in 1911 and passed the bar the next year.